Mahin-Hasan/Deep-learning-based-creative-anime-face-generator/Readme.md

 ### API Endpoints
 - `GET /` — Checks if the server running
-- `GET /generateAnime"` — Generates single anime face each time the GET request is sent
+- `GET /generateAnime"` — Generates single anime face each time the GET request is sent.